Book a free consult

 Mathematics skills influence children's confidence in their general learning abilities.
 Developing mathematical competence can positively affect a child's approach to other academic areas as well.

-For parents considering additional mathematics support for their K-3 child, Lee Mathematics Tuition offers professional assessment and personalised online tutoring approaches designed specifically for young Australian learners.
-Our experienced online maths tutors can help determine if your child would benefit from additional support and provide recommendations tailored to their individual needs.
+For parents considering additional mathematics support for their K-3 child, Lee Mathematics Tuition offers professional assessment and personalised learning approaches designed specifically for young learners.
+Our experienced tutors can help determine if your child would benefit from additional support and provide recommendations tailored to their individual needs.